smeup/smeup-provider-utils/README.md

 ## Deploy provider on Nexus

 Once you got provider war file you need to deploy it over nexus maven repository.
-You have to chooes if you want deploy snapshot or relase version.
+You have to chooes if you want deploy snapshot or release version.

 Be advise, if you deploy a release version you can't overwrite an existing version, so you have always to modify the VRM numbers.
 Otherwise, if you deploy a snapshot version, you can overwrite an existing version.

 Release